Chart Color Schemes

 Lyneham displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-In Lyneham, as per the latest Census, 27.0% of dwellings were houses, with the remaining 73.0% being semi-detached, apartments, and other types of dwellings.
-In comparison, the Australian Capital Territory had 39.3% houses and 60.7% other dwellings.
-Home ownership in Lyneham was 23.5%, similar to the ACT's rate, with mortgaged dwellings at 26.8% and rented ones at 49.7%.
-The median monthly mortgage repayment in Lyneham was $1,800, lower than the ACT average of $2,080, and also below the national average of $1,863.
-Meanwhile, the median weekly rent in Lyneham was $425, higher than the ACT's figure of $476 and significantly above the national average of $375.
+In Lyneham, as per the latest Census evaluation, 27.0% of dwellings were houses, with the remaining 73.0% being semi-detached, apartments, or other types.
+This is compared to the Australian Capital Territory's figures of 39.3% houses and 60.7% other dwellings.
+Home ownership in Lyneham stood at 23.5%, similar to the ACT average, with mortgaged dwellings at 26.8% and rented ones at 49.7%.
+The median monthly mortgage repayment was $1,800, lower than the ACT average of $2,080, while the median weekly rent was $425, compared to the ACT's $476.
+Nationally, Lyneham's mortgage repayments were below the Australian average of $1,863, and rents were substantially higher at $425 compared to the national figure of $375.

 Frequently Asked Questions - Housing